-The result of all these features is to create a growing environment that enhances humidity in the space between the two pots, on the sides and at the bottom.
+The result of all these features is to create a growing environment that enhances humidity in the space between the two pots.
 Air flow is significantly improved which reduces potential root rot while increasing humidity.
-A further advantage of this design is that it contains the roots inside the pot by encouraging root growth "around and down" rather than over the top of the rim.
-Oxygen is key to happy roots.

 Glazed Pots

 These can be used if there is enough openings in the walls of the pot to grow their plant.
 Some like to use them to display their plants in the home only by inserting a plastic pot inside then removing it and the plant back to the growing area.